8

 INTERIOR

-Toyota C HR Plus review 2025 004
+Toyota C HR review 2026 012

 Inside, it’s all very bZ4X.
 If you’re being charitable, you’d say it feels robust.
 The dashboard and door cards are composed of Toyota’s trademark blend of 11 textures of grey rubber, which doesn’t feel cheap but is far from upmarket.
 The centre console ticks all the practicality boxes, including the lack of fingerprint-prone surfaces, but goodness it’s dull.

 Not to sound ungrateful, but the area in which Toyota has tried to be a bit zany hasn’t really worked.
 Like on the bZ4X, it does the Peugeot-style thing of having a high-set instrument cluster with a small steering wheel.
 While I didn’t have any trouble seeing the driver display, it’s still a compromised set-up that doesn’t address any unsolved problems.

-Toyota's press-and-turn drive selector is unusual, but easier to use without looking, and more satisfying than the more common toggle switches

 To grab the steering wheel and still rest your elbows on the armrests means doing a sort of chicken dance.

+Toyota's press-and-turn drive selector is unusual but easier to use without looking and more satisfying than the more common toggle switches.

 Otherwise, the driving position is good: it’s fairly high up, and Toyota’s seats are typically superb.
 The ultra-soft microsuede upholstery is pleasant, but again, did it need to be this grey?

 The big infotainment touchscreen is crisp, responsive and generally logical, if a little basic – which suits a Toyota pretty well.
-Space in the back is slightly down on the Elroq, with a fairly high floor.
-Its 452 litres of boot volume is pretty good, though, if still down on that pesky Skoda.

 ENGINES & PERFORMANCE

-Toyota C HR Plus review 2025 009
+Toyota C HR review 2026 021

 You can trust modern Toyotas to feel pretty well put-together to drive, and this one is no different.
 Accelerator and brake pedals are nicely progressive, and paddles let you vary the amount of lift-off regeneration, stopping short of a proper one-pedal drive mode.
-The dual-motor version I drove was pretty quick.
-It’s just not that kind of car, though, and you would be fine with the single-motor model.

 RIDE & HANDLING

-Toyota C HR Plus review 2025 010
+Toyota C HR review 2026 022

-The C-HR+ rides on Bridgestone Alenza tyres, which rarely make for the most incisively handling cars
+The C-HR+ rides on Bridgestone Alenza tyres, which rarely make for the most incisively handling cars.

 MPG & RUNNING COSTS

-Toyota C HR Plus review 2025 001
+Toyota C HR review 2026 001

 Toyota’s big selling point has long been the ownership experience, and that ought to be the case for the C-HR+ as well.
 Reliability tends to be strong, there’s the potential of a 10-year warranty and the C-HR+ lets you easily check the battery health: there’s a screen in the driver display that tells you what percentage of the original battery capacity remains.

-As usual, Toyota's 10-year warranty comes with the caveat that you need to visit a dealership every year, which might seem a little excessive with an EV
+As usual, Toyota's 10-year warranty comes with the caveat that you need to visit a dealership every year, which might seem a little excessive with an EV.

 VERDICT

-Toyota C HR Plus review 2025 011
+Toyota C HR review 2026 025

 Illya Verpraet